-Baby hiccups are caused by a contraction of the diaphragm and the quick closing of your vocal cords.
+Baby hiccups are caused by a contraction of the diaphragm and the quick closing of the vocal cords.
 The rapid closing of the vocal cords is what creates the sound of hiccups.

-Since hiccups tend to bother adults many people assume they bother babies as well.
+Since hiccups tend to bother adults, many people assume they bother babies as well.
 However, babies are usually not affected by them.
-Many babies can sleep through a bout of hiccups without being disturbed.
-Hiccups very rarely interfere with or have any effect on your baby’s breathing.
+In fact, many babies can sleep through a bout of hiccups without being disturbed, and hiccups rarely interfere with or have any effect on a baby’s breathing.